sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 lang = 15
 ~~~

-The following describes each child item of this object.
+The following describes each child item of this group.

 - lang (index 15): A textual language tag  that
-conforms with IANA Language Subtag Registry {{RFC5646}}.
+conforms with IANA "Language Subtag Registry" {{RFC5646}}.
+The context of the specified language applies to all sibling and descendant textual values, unless a descendant object has defined a different language tag.
+Thus, a new context is established when a descendant object redefines a new language tag.
+All textual values within a given context MUST be considered expressed in the specified language.

 - any-attribute: This sub-group provides a means to include arbitrary information
 via label (key) item value pairs where both keys and values can be
 either a single integer or text string, or an array of integers or text strings.

 {: #model-entity}
-## The entity-entry Object
+## The entity-entry Group

-The CDDL for the entity object is as follows:
+The CDDL for the entity-entry group follows:

 ~~~ CDDL
 entity-entry = {